brrd/node-config-watch/README.md

 Read and save a config from a JSON file and trigger an event when the file changes.

+## :warning: This module is deprecated

+For Electron, use this alternative instead: <https://github.com/sindresorhus/electron-store>

 ## Installation

 `$ npm install --save config-watch`